Frequently Asked Questions

 Is City Hall closed?

-City Hall will open to the public on May 26.
+City Hall is closed to the public.
 For more information about City facilities and services, click here.

 When will City Hall and other City facilities reopen to the public?